PreciousChicken/blog/content/posts/groff-art-letter-writing.md

 ## Introduction

 Although I've blogged previously about using [LaTeX for academic writing](https://www.preciouschicken.com/blog/posts/neovim-latex-zathura-in-perfect-harmony/) I wanted to try [groff](https://www.gnu.org/software/groff/) out for the less complicated task of letter writing - groff being similar to LaTeX but [far less popular](https://unix.stackexchange.com/questions/89625/is-troff-groff-relevant-anymore/).
-Using a typesetting system such as groff instead of word processing software has several advantages: saving documents in plain text is memory efficient, easily searchable and scores highly for digital preservation (proprietary word processing file formats tending to eventually obsolesce.
+Using a typesetting system such as groff instead of word processing software has several advantages: saving documents in plain text is memory efficient, easily searchable and scores highly for digital preservation (proprietary word processing file formats tending to eventually obsolesce).

+Below is a worked example on how to use groff to produce a formal letter on Linux.
+I'm using groff version 1.22.4, Manjaro Linux 21.0.7 and Zathura 0.4.7.

 ## The letter